amiraliboozari/fraud-detection-project/SQL_Tableau/README.md

-# 📊 SQL + Tableau Fraud Detection Dashboard
+# 📊 SQL + Tableau Fraud Detection Dashboards

 This section of the project focuses on integrating **SQL data analysis** with **Tableau visualization** to assess data integrity and fraud detection model performance.